Gyrfalcon: Description

-The gyrfalcon is the largest falcon in the world, being about the same size as the largest buteos (buzzards) but probably slightly heavier.
+The gyrfalcon is the largest falcon in the world, being about the same size as the largest buteos but probably slightly heavier.
 Males are 48 to 61 cm long, weigh 805 to 1350 g, with average weights reported as 1130 or 1170 g and have a wingspan from 110 to 130 cm.
 Females are bulkier and larger, at 51 to 65 cm long, 124 to 134 cm wingspan, and of 1180 to 2100 g weight, with average weights of 1585 or 1752 g.
 An outsized female from eastern Siberia was found to have scaled 2600 g.
 Among standard measurements, the wing chord is 34.5 to 41 cm, the tail is 19.5 to 29 cm, the culmen is 2 to 2.8 cm and the tarsus is 4.9 to 7.5 cm.
 The gyrfalcon is larger, broader-winged and longer-tailed than the peregrine falcon, which it is known to compete with (and occasionally hunt).
 It differs from the buzzard in general structure, having pointed wings.

 The gyrfalcon is a very polymorphic species, so its plumage varies greatly.
 The archetypal morphs are called "white", "silver", "brown", and "black", though they can be coloured on a spectrum from all-white to very dark.
 The brown form of the gyrfalcon is distinguished from the peregrine by the cream streaking on the nape and crown and by the absence of a well-defined malar stripe and cap.
-The black morph has a strongly black-spotted underside, rather than finely barred as in the peregrine.
+The black morph is similar but has a strongly black-spotted underside, rather than finely barred as in the peregrine and the brown-morph gyrfalcon.
 White form gyrfalcons are the only predominantly white falcons.
 Silver gyrfalcons resemble a light grey lanner falcon of larger size.
 The species shows no sex-based colour differences; juveniles are darker and browner than adults.

 The black color seems to be sex-linked and to occur mostly in females; it proved difficult for breeders to get males darker than the dark side of slate grey.
 A color variety that arose in captive breeding is "black chick".